+Along this backward flow, $U$ decreases at a unit rate.
+Starting from $U(\bm{x}_2)$ and terminating at the source where $U(\bm{x}_1)=0$, the elapsed time equals the initial value, i.e., $T=U(\bm{x}_2)$.

 A common numerical approach for solving eikonal equations is the Fast Marching Method (FMM).
-Like Dijkstra's algorithm, FMM relies on the discretization of the domain and sequentially propagates information from the boundary or the solved nodes on the mesh ~\citep{sethian1996fast}.
-This method can be extended to non-Euclidean domains, allowing for the computation of geodesic distances on manifolds~\citep{kimmel1998computing}.
-More recent advancements leverage machine learning techniques to approximate solutions, bypassing the need for discretization and instead producing continuous, differentiable representations of distance fields in Euclidean spaces~\citep{grubas2023neural} as well as on nonlinear manifolds~\citep{kelshaw2024computing}.
+Like Dijkstra's algorithm, FMM relies on discretization and sequentially propagates information from the boundary or solved nodes on the mesh~\citep{sethian1996fast}.
+This method extends to non-Euclidean domains, allowing computation of geodesic distances on manifolds~\citep{KimmelSethian1998}.
+More recent work leverages machine learning to approximate solutions, producing continuous, differentiable distance fields in Euclidean spaces~\citep{grubas2023neural} as well as on nonlinear manifolds~\citep{kelshaw2024computing}.